mikedilger/gossip/README.md

 Gossip is currently early alpha-quality code.
 As of right now you can (if you aren't stopped by some bug):

-- [x] Follow people by user@domain (NIP-35) or by public key (hex or bech32) plus a relay where they can be found.
+- [x] Follow people by user@domain (NIP-35) or by public key (hex or bech32) plus a relay where they can be found, or by finding them in the feed, clicking their avatar, and choosing to follow them on their page.
-- [x] See the feed of posts by those people, threaded or not, including reactions.
-But it's ugly and not very complete.
+- [x] See the feed of posts by those people, threaded or not, including avatars and reactions.
+But many events you may be interested in (such as replies to your own messages) are not queried for yet.
-- [x] User-control of when to search for missing events (referred to by events you have), and a display of how many are missing.
+- [x] User-control of when to search for missing events (events that are referred to by events you have), and a display of how many of them are known about and are missing.
 - [x] Generate or import (hex or bech32) a private key (your identity) and it is kept by the client encrypted under a password that you need to unlock it every time you start the client.
-- [x] Choose relays to post to (from among the relays that the client has seen -- it doesn't yet allow you to enter one)
+- [x] Choose relays to post to (from among some starting relays, plus ones the client has seen in events), including entering a relay URL directly.
-- [x] Post root-level text messages (but not in reply to, nor reactions)
+- [x] Post root-level text messages and reply to messages (but not yet react, quote, or boost).

+### Missing Critical Features

+- [ ] Setting your metadata and syncing with the network
+- [ ] Syncing the relays you use with the network
+- [ ] Seeing who other people follow (contact lists)
+- [ ] Seeing replies and/or reactions to your own posts by people you didn't directly follow
+- [ ] Good Emoji support (many are still tofu characters)
+- [ ] Reacting, quoting, and boosting posts
+- [ ] Muting people
+- [ ] Content of posts being rendered well (links, references, images, videos, etc)
+- [ ] NIP-05 backend verification
+- [ ] including a helpful URL in reply events (important for your post thread to be found)

 ## Development Ideology